-CONSOB sanctions proceedings for alleged violation of Article 115 of the Consolidated Finance Act

-In resolution no. 18669 of October 2, 2013, CONSOB imposed €300,000 in administrative sanctions against BMPS for allegedly violating Art.
-115 of the Consolidated Finance Act by not adequately responding to a request for information sent on April 13, 2012 that concerned FRESH 2003 shares, FRESH 2008 shares and the above-mentioned TROR agreements between the MPS Foundation and financial counterparties concerning the indirect subscription of the shares in question.
-Following appeal by the Bank, the Court of Appeals in Florence has reduced the previously imposed monetary sanction to €50,000.
+(F) CONSOB sanctions proceedings for alleged violation of Article 115 of the Consolidated Finance Act administrative sanction in the amount of \notin 300,000 for the alleged breach of art.
+115 of the Consolidated Finance Act dealing with a request for information that concerned FRESH 2003 shares, FRESH 2008 shares and the above-mentioned TROR agreements between the MPS Foundation and financial counterparties concerning the indirect subscription of the shares in question.
+Following an appeal submitted by the Bank, the Florence Court of Appeals reduced the administrative sanction imposed through the above-mentioned resolution to \notin 50,000.